Skip to content

 Supported from v4.0

-This feature will be supported from BlackLab 4.0 (and current development snapshots).
+This feature is supported from BlackLab 4.0.

 Just like most regular expressions engines, BlackLab supports lookahead and lookbehind assertions.
 These match a position in the text but do not consume any tokens.
 They are useful for matching a token only if it is followed or preceded by other token(s).